davorg/davecross.co.uk/docs/2020-vision/index.md

 ## January - Line of Succession

 I'm starting by doing some work on a site called [Line of Succession](https://lineofsuccession.co.uk/).
-This is a site that has existed for some time (you may have seen the video of me [giving a talk about it](https://blog.lineofsuccession.co.uk/talk/) to the London Perl Mongers.
+This is a site that has existed for some time - you may have seen the video of me [giving a talk about it](https://blog.lineofsuccession.co.uk/talk/) to the London Perl Mongers.

 The decision to go with an existing site for the first month was deliberate.